Supporting the 'More Able'

 https://ted.com/talks - TED is devoted to spreading ideas, usually in the form of short, powerful talks.

 https://futurelearn.com – Free Online Courses designed to encourage independency by exploring subjects beyond the curriculum.

 https://mensa.org – Mensa, the high IQ society, provides a forum for intellectual exchange among its members around the world.

-https://suttontrust.com – a charity which aims to improve educational opportunities for young people from non-privileged backgrounds and increase social mobility.
-It offers support for access to university, particularly where students are first generation applicants.
+https://suttontrust.com – a charity which aims to improve educational opportunities for you people from non-privileged backgrounds and increase social mobility.
+It offers support for access to university, particularly where students are first generation applications.

 https://aquila.co.uk – a fun magazine aimed at KS3 students.
 Encourages children to read, think and ask questions.